syncfusion-content/blazor-docs/blazor/diagram/methods.md

             new DiagramNode()
             {
                 Id = "Node1",
-                // Position of the node
+                // Position of the node.
                 OffsetX = 250, OffsetY = 250,
-                // Size of the node
+                // Size of the node.
                 Width = 100, Height = 100,
                 Style = new NodeShapeStyle() { Fill = "#6BA5D7", StrokeColor = "white" }
             }